-There were the Siamese in their cages, and the Persians in their cages, and there, in several small cages, the short-haired black cats and their hybrid offspring.
-"We take them into the house, or let them into this big cage, for exercise," explained Tim.
+There were the Siamese in their cages, and the Persians in their cages, and there, in several small cages, the short-haired black cats and their hybrid offspring, "We take them into the house, or let them into this big cage, for exercise," explained Tim.
 "I take mine into my shop sometimes.
 These are all mine.
-Grandmother keeps hers on the sun porch."
+Grandmother keeps here so the sun porch."
 "You'd never know these were not all pure-bred," observed Welles.
 "Which did you say were the full Persians?
 Any of their kittens here?"
 "No; I sold them."
 "I'd like to buy one.
 But these look just the same-it wouldn't make any difference to me.
 I want a pet, and wouldn't use it for breeding stock.
 Would you sell me one of these?"
-Timothy shook his head.

 "I'm sorry.
 I never sell any but the pure-breds."
 It was then that Welles began to see what problem he faced.

 Very dimly he saw it, with joy, relief, hope and wild enthusiasm.
 "Why not?" urged Welles.
 "I can wait for a pure-bred, if you'd rather, but why not one of these?
 They look just the same.
-Perhaps they'd be more interesting."
+Perhaps they'd he more interesting."
 Tim looked at Welles for a long, long minute.
 "I'll show you," he said.
 "Promise to wait here?
 No, I'll let you come into the workroom.
 Wait a minute, please."
-The boy drew a key from under his blouse, where it had hung suspended from a chain, and unlocked the door of his shop.
-He went inside, closed the door, and Welles could hear him moving about for a few moments.
-Then he came to the door and beckoned.
+The workroom was the workroom was the blouse, where it had but go suspended from a chain, and unlocked the door of his hop.
+He went inside, closed the door, and Welles could he door and becknowled.
 "Don't tell grandmother," said Tim.
 "I haven't told her yet.

 If it lives, I'll tell her next week."

-In the corner of the shop under a table there was a box, and in the box there was a Siamese cat.
+In the corner of the shop under a table there was a box. and in the box there was a Siamese cat.
 When she saw a stranger she tried to hide her kittens; but Tim lifted her gently, and then Welles saw.
-Two of the kittens looked like little white rats with stringy tails and smudgy paws, ears and noses.
-But the third-yes, it was going to be a different sight.
+Two of the kittens looked like little white rats with stringy tails and smudgy paws, ears and nose, But the third-yes, it was going to be a different sight.
 It was going to be a beautiful cat if it lived.
-It had long, silky white hair like the finest Persian, and the Siamese markings were showing up plainly.
+It had long, silky white hair like the finest Persian, and the Siamese markings were showing

+un plainly.
 Welles caught his breath.

 "Congratulations, old man!
 Haven't you told anyone yet?"
 "She's not ready to show.
 She's not a week old."
 "But you're going to show her?"
 "Oh, yes, grandmother will be thrilled.
-She'll love her.
-Maybe there'll be more."
+She'll love her, Maybe there'll be more."
 "You knew this would happen.
 You made it happen.
 You planned it all from the start," accused Welles.
-"Yes," admitted the boy.
+"Yes." admitted the boy.